Pacific Gas and Electric Company: 2020 Zogg Fire

+In March 2021, investigations concluded the fire began when a grey pine tree fell on power lines belonging to the Pacific Gas and Electric Company (PG&E).The tree reportedly had been potentially identified for removal, but had not been removed after the Carr Fire in 2018.

-Dixie Fire
+2021 Dixie Fire

 On January 4, 2022, CalFire determined that "the Dixie Fire was caused by a tree contacting electrical distribution lines owned and operated by Pacific Gas and Electric (PG&E) located west of Cresta Dam."
-CalFire forwarded the investigative report to the Butte County District Attorney's office, the same federal office that prosecuted PG&E in 2018 following the Camp Fire.
+CalFire forwarded the investigative report to the Butte County District Attorney's office, the same office that prosecuted PG&E in 2018 following the Camp Fire.